 Gavdos is a small island near the south shore of Crete

 , opposite Chora Sfakion in Chania region.
 It is known as the southernmost point not only of Greece but if the whole European continent.
 It is also considered a paradise for campers, naturists and hikers as it is remote and undeveloped, away from daily conveniences and civilization.
-Fresh water and electricity were absent on Gavdos until recently but today it has power generators and water pump which supplies the entire island.
-Despite that you should keep in mind that generators not always work and that you cannot leave the place any time you want because ferries run a few times weekly.
+Fresh water and electricity were absent on Gavdos until recently but today it has power generators and water pumps which supplies the entire island.
+Despite that you should keep in mind that generators do not always work and that you cannot leave the place any time you want because ferries run a few times weekly.